Major 7.8 earthquake rocks Turkey and Syria, killing hundreds

 "We fear that the deaths are in the hundreds," Muheeb Qaddour, a doctor, said by phone from the town of Atmeh, referring to the entire rebel-held area.
 Raed Salah, the head of the White Helmets, the emergency organization in opposition areas, said whole neighborhoods were collapsed in some areas.

-The quake, felt as far away as Cairo, was centered about 60 miles from the Syrian border, just north of the city of Gaziantep, a major Turkish provincial capital of more than 2 million people.
-The region has been shaped by more than a decade of war in Syria.
+The quake, felt as far away as Cairo, struck a region that has been shaped by more than a decade of civil war in Syria.
 Millions of Syrian refugees live in Turkey.
-The swath of Syria affected by the quake is divided between government-held and opposition-held areas.
+The swath of Syria affected by the quake is divided between government-held territory and the country's last opposition-held enclave, which is surrounded by Russian-backed government forces.
+The quake was centered about 60 miles from the Syrian border outside the city of Gaziantep, a major Turkish provincial capital.

 The U.S. Geological Survey said the quake was 11 miles deep.